gleam-wisp/wisp/examples/06-serving-static-assets/README.md

 gleam test  # Run the tests
 ```

-This example shows how to route requests to different handlers based on the
+This example shows how to serve static assets.
+In this case we'll serve
-request path and method.
+a CSS file for page styling and a JavaScript file for updating the content
+of the HTML page, but the same techniques can also be used for other file types.

 This example is based off of the ["Hello, World!" example][hello], so read that
 one first.
 The additions are detailed here and commented in the code.